How are the degrees of freedom responsible for entropy in BTZ spacetime?

-In several cases, if one considers quantum fields in the vicinity of black holes, the entropy receives both logarithmic and power law corrections, which arises due to the quantum and thermal fluctuations \cite{152} respectively.
-The power law corrections arise in the presence of excited state and mixed states \cite{161,DS3} and the logarithmic corrections arise due to the quantum fluctuations \cite {DS1, DS4}.
-We study the location of degrees of freedom near and far from the horizon of BTZ black hole space-time.
-In this attempt, there are two approaches to study the degrees of freedom responsible for black hole entropy.
-The first approach associated with fundamental degrees of freedom related to string loops \cite {vafa, aa, adas} and other one associated with quantum fields (scalar) propagating in the Black hole space-time.
-Depending on the approach, one counts certain degrees of freedom on the horizon but can not say about the relevant degrees of freedom and their precise location.
+Black holes are non-singular solution of Einstein field equation and it behave as a thermodynamic object.
+It means we can easily study the black hole mechanics by apply laws of thermodynamics proposed by Bekenstein \cite{JD,jd1,jd2,jd3} and Hawking \cite{SWH}.
+The temperature and entropy of the black holes are identified as the surface gravity and area of the horizon \cite{JD, SWH}.
+It radiates when quantum mechanical effect taken in account and this radiation is known as Hawking radiation.
+Many attempts have been made to understand this radiation by studying the entropy of the black hole.

-In this paper, our attempt is to study above problems in a more general framework, which in fact, may be relevant in other approaches.
-The starting point of our study is the entanglement between quantum fields lying inside and outside the horizon, which leads to black-hole entropy.
-When the fields are in ground state, area law is obeyed, but in the case of excited/mixed states, the degrees of freedom near the horizon leads to violation of area law \cite{161, DS3}.
-To understand physically the deviation from the area law for the excited/mixed state, we ascertain the location of the microscopic degrees of freedom that lead to entanglement entropy in these cases.
-We analysed although the degrees of freedom close to the horizon contribute most to the total entropy, the contributions from the degrees of freedom that are far from the horizon are more significant for the excited/mixed state.
+Out of several methods used to explore the entropy in BTZ space time \cite{Carlip, Setare:2015pva,Setare:2011ec,Darabi:2010dp, Setare:2009hw, Cadoni:2008mw, Cadoni:2007ck,Setare:2006hq,Setare:2003hm, sud,sud1,sud2}, we focus our study to analyse the same using entanglement entropy approach which is most attractive candidate among these methods.
+The EE is a non-geometric method and in this approach we measures the the quantum information due to the division of a system \cite{Bombelli,Srednicki,159,160,168}.
+The EE of other gravity theories are explored in Ref. \cite{l1,l2,l3}.

-This paper is organized as follows; The basic set up of scalar field propagating in BTZ black hole space-time in section (II) and study the location of degree of freedom in section (III).
-We present our results and its physical implication in section (IV).
+The EE is one of the promising candidate to study the source of black hole entropy and its sub-leading corrections (logarithmic and power law corrections) \cite{review,SOLO2,H2, DS2,DS5,Cadoni:2007vf,Cadoni:2009tk,Cadoni:2010vf}.
+It arises due to the vacuum and thermal fluctuations \cite{152,s1,s2,s3,s4,s5,s6,s7} in the vicinity of black hole space time.
+We have made our attempts to study the scalar fields propagating in the background of BTZ space time.
+We study the location of $dof$ near and far from the event horizon of BTZ space-time.
+In this attempt to investigate the dependence of entropy on $dof$, two approaches have been developed.
+The first approach associated with fundamental $dof$ related to string loops \cite {vafa, aa, adas} and other one associated with quantum fields (scalar) propagating in the black hole space-time.
+We are using the second approach, one counts certain $dof$ on the event horizon but can not say about the precise location relevant of the $dof$.
+The power law corrections arise due to thermal fluctuation \cite{152} in the presence of excited state (ES) \cite{161,DS3} and the logarithmic corrections arise due to the quantum fluctuations \cite {DS1, DS4}.